I come from a family of educators.

 So for example, if I’m a writer that blogs for Gucci, I serve a B2C client.
 If I blog for HubSpot?
 I’m working with a B2B client.

-People make VERY different decisions when they’re spending a business’ money vs. their own.
-They also read different content and are moved by different factors.
-Knowing which brain (business or consumer) your decision-makers and potential clients are thinking with will change how you market, package, price, and present your services.
+People make VERY different decisions when they’re spending a business’ money vs. their own and thinking with their Business Brain.
+They also read different content, use social media differently, and are moved by different factors.
+Knowing which brain your decision-makers and potential clients are thinking with will change how you market, package, price, and present your services.

 If you’re not comfortable with business that might sound challenging, but making a tangible shift to a B2B mindset isn’t hard.
 You’ve already started!
-Everything here at BlackFreelance (both free and in the Academy) is B2B-focused.
+Everything here at BlackFreelance (both free and in the Academy) is B2B-focused and meant to help you understand the Business Brain.

 Understanding Your Clients